campaign-layer/origin-sdk/README.md

 }
 ```

-After the user has authenticated, the following hooks can be used to fetch user state, data, and link and unlink social accounts:
+After the user has authenticated, the following hooks can be used to connect users, fetch user data, and listen for events.

 ## Hooks